 The maximum frame size supported by the ACS-FRS card is 4,096 bytes per frame.
 Each card can switch 4,000 frames per second, assuming a frame size of 64 bytes per frame.
 Up to three ACS-FRS cards can be used in a system.

-The ACS-FRS card doesn't have any jumpers or switches on its mainboard.
+The ACS-FRS card does not have any jumpers or switches on its motherboard.